johnsosoka/jscom-microblog/README.md

 # jscom-microblog

+_Built with python, flask, peewee, sqlite3 & chatGPT._

-A microblog backend for [my personal website](https://www.johnsosoka.com/bits/) .
-Built with python, flask, peewee, sqlite3 & chatGPT.
+A microblog backend for [my personal website](https://www.johnsosoka.com/bits/).

 This is a very simple microblog service.
-It allows a single user, the admin to publish, edit & delete tiny posts.
+It allows a single user, the admin to publish, edit & delete posts.
 For clients, it allows for the fetching of all posts or a single post.

 Example client get all posts